piplewis/pais/README.md

 >
 > genfstab -U /mnt >> /mnt/etc/fstab

-Put this together on a Windows machine unfotunately so after using git clone I use dos2unix to convert, easily done.
+Put this together on a Windows machine unfortunately so after using git clone I use dos2unix to convert, easily done.
 I will get this sorted though.

 > git clone https:/github.com/piplewis/pais
 >